 Our Internship program serves as a valuable window into a working artist’s studio-life and presents the potential for lasting, mutually beneficial relationships between students and artists.
 Students are connected with member artists for individualized mentorship.

-High School Juniors, Seniors, and College level students are welcome to apply to be mentored by a participating local artist.
+High School Juniors and Seniors are welcome to apply to be mentored by a participating local artist.

 Interns are expected to assist their mentor a minimum of 4 hours during the Tour dates.

 Artist mentors work with their interns to develop short and long term goals and specific objectives for the internship.